The Cut-Flower Gardener's Guide to Growing Tall Zinnias

 Watering Schedule

-Weeks 1-4: Drip irrigation for 30 minutes daily, plus hand watering as needed to keep soil moist while seeds germinate.
+• Weeks 1-4: Drip irrigation for 30 minutes daily, plus hand watering as needed to keep soil moist while seeds germinate.

-Weeks 5+: Drip irrigation for 30 minutes every other day.
+• Week 5 onward: Drip irrigation for 30 minutes every other day.

-Note: During heat waves (multiple days over 100°F), I supplemented with hand watering whenever the flowers looked droopy.
+Note: During heat waves (multiple days over 100°F), I supplemented with additional hand watering whenever the flowers looked droopy.

 Pest Management